 - 6.1 The Short-Term Strategy demonstrates the potential consequences of operating to 2030 with only three Avons.
 As part of the CBA carried out for the Short-Term Strategy, the impact of varying levels of gas compression on the site's ability to flow gas from PX was analysed. - 6.2 Two CBA sensitivities looked at the potential Section I constraint costs of two different scenarios if only three Avons are retained.
-The first showed that retaining only three Avons could expose us to up to section and the second sensitivity estimated that an outage of Plant 1 could cost section and the second sensitivity mcmd).
+The first showed that retaining only three Avons could expose us to up to in constraint costs if both VSDs were unavailable.
+The second sensitivity estimated that an outage of Plant 1 could cost constraint costs on a low flow day (10 mcmd).
 Analysis shows that approximately 25% of days meet the required flow criteria and would lead to a constraint if Plant 1 were unavailable. - 6.3 The consequence of continuing with only three operational Avons, all of which are on a single plant, is a considerable risk to security of supply due to the multiple single points of failure this would introduce leading to constraint costs for NGGT and consumers.
 Therefore, it was concluded that having four operational Avons provides resilience in the event of a Plant 3 outage, Plant 1 outage and any general breakdowns during delivery of capital works. - 6.4 By investing to return a fourth Avon to operation, we ensure resilience beyond the Large Combustion Plant Directive (LCPD) deadline of 31 December 2023 and ensure we can facilitate efficient delivery of planned investments including Cyber, Asset Health and any work required to facilitate the Future Strategy solution. - 6.5 For more information on this analysis, refer to the St Fergus Short-Term Strategy (Appendix 1). - 6.6 From a health and safety perspective, doing nothing will have negative long-term consequences on site staff quality of life and lead to heavy penalties from the HSE and other bodies